hshshs35/pdsnd_github/README.md

 this is the first change.

 ### Second change
-this is the second change
+this is the second change.

 ###Third change
 this is the third change